How to practice Tajweed daily

 Stay Motivated

-• Set Small Goals: "I'll master Izhar this week" rather than "I'll learn all Tajweed"
+• Set Small Goals: "I'll improve Izhar this week" rather than "I'll learn all Tajweed at once"

 • Celebrate Progress: Acknowledge improvements, even small ones